Implementation

 To be eligible to apply, councils must:

-• have developed a CHAS through the QCoast2100 program, which has been endorsed or adopted by the council; or
+• have developed a CHAS through the QCoast2100 program, which has been endorsed by the council; or

-• be well advanced in CHAS development and works are needed to address an imminent threat to assets; and
+• be well advanced in CHAS development and works are needed to address an imminent threat to assets (roads etc); and

 • provide the minimum funding co-contribution.